The Saddle Club

 The Saddle Club is an Australian-Canadian children's television series developed by Sarah Dodd, based on the books written by Bonnie Bryant.
 Like the book series, the scripted live action series follows the lives of three best friends in training to compete in equestrian competitions at the fictional Pine Hollow Stables, while dealing with problems in their personal lives.
 This series debuted in 2001 and ended in 2009.

-Overview
+Premise

-The series revolves around the experiences of three girls, who form a club named "The Saddle Club" after recognizing their shared love for horse riding.
+The series follows the experiences of three girls, who establish a club called "The Saddle Club" after recognizing their mutual passion for horse riding.
 Their rival is another young rider at the stables named Veronica DiAngelo.

 Throughout the series, The Saddle Club navigates their rivalry with Veronica, training for competitions, horse shows, and the quotidian dramas that arise between friends and staff in the fictional Pine Hollow Stables.
 In each show, The Saddle Club prevails over its adversities, usually sending a message emphasizing the importance of friendship and teamwork.